-Every student shall be assigned to an internal supervisor or supervisors, by the Board of Studies.
-In the case of distance-learning students and for other students where necessary, an external supervisor shall in addition be assigned such as an employer mentor.
+Every candidate shall be assigned to an internal supervisor or supervisors, by the

+Board of Studies.
+In the case of distance-learning candidates and for other candidates where necessary, an external supervisor shall in addition be assigned.

 (j) BOARD OF EXAMINERS